 What Makes a Good Looking Basket of Flowers

 Regardless if you grow your own or purchase potted plants, a good mix of flowers would include two to three colors with different textures and heights.
 Leafy green ivy and low packed ground cover with reindeer moss will add to the fullness of the arrangement.
 For a bit of whimsy as I mentioned earlier, I added a small bird sitting on a faucet with dripping water crystal.
 An empty bird nest would also be a great touch to this spring arrangement too.
+If you can’t fid the faucet with dripping crystal, check this out and make something similar.
+Of course this wont fit in your garden basket but it is cuter than cute.

-How to care for this Fresh Flower Basket
+How to Care for this Fresh Flower Basket

 Water this arrangement when needed.
 You can purchase a plant watering meter to help gauge when to water.